cp-ibmcloud/checkpoint-iaas-mgmt-ibm-vpc/README.md

 Recommended profile to managing X gateways : (bx2-4x16 = 5GW's), (mx2-4x32 = 10GW's), (mx2-8x64 = 25GW's), (mx2-16x128 = 50GW's) <br>
 Please contact Check Point for assistance managing environments with larger than 50GW's <br>
 Performance can be limited by the network bandwidth allocated to the profile by IBM Cloud <br>

-## Check Point Knowledgebase
-Click [HERE](https://checkpoint.com/) to view the knowledgebase article for IBM Cloud VPC deployments on the Check Point Usercenter.

 ## About Check Point Software Technologies Ltd.
 Check Point Software Technologies Ltd. (www.checkpoint.com) is a leading provider of cyber security solutions to governments and corporate <br>